chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 However, currently the inner arrays of such nestings must share the same index set.
-Thus, it is not yet possible to declare an array-of-arrays in which an inner array's index set is parameterized by the indices of its outer arrays.
+Thus, it is not yet possible to declare an array-of-arrays in which an inner array's index set is parameterized by the indices of an outer array, as in the triangular array declaration above.
 However, workarounds exist.

 In practice, when users need this ability in Chapel as it stands today, they often wrap the inner arrays in a record which acts